 - Organization and management approach and involvement for a successful project.

 - Insurance coverage as defined for the services.

 The responses to the RFP are systematically reviewed by neutral parties and ranked.
-Staff then make recommendations to the Minneapolis Workforce Council and the Minneapolis City Council on which agencies should be placed on the METP Eligible Providers List.
+Staff then make recommendations to the Minneapolis Workforce Council and the Minneapolis City Council on which agencies should be placed on the Minneapolis Employment and Training's Eligible Providers List.
 During 2010, the Eligible Provider’s List was updated using the process described above.
-The 2011-2015 METP Eligible Providers List became effective January 1, 2011 and remains in force until December 31, 2015.
+The 22016-2020 Eligible Provider List for Minneapolis Employment and Training Services became effective January 1, 2016 and remains in force until December 31, 2020.

-When WIA and other funding opportunities become available, a funding-specific RFP is issued to vendors who have met the requirements to be placed on METP’s Eligible Provider’s List.
+When WIOA and other funding opportunities become available, a funding-specific RFP is issued to vendors who have met the requirements to be placed on Minneapolis Employment and Training's Eligible Provider’s List.
 Those agencies selected to deliver services from the program-specific RFP are issued a Master Contract.

 Last updated Feb 2, 2016